Best offer is available publicly

 - 1 Avion point per dollar spent on all other purchases

 The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase.
 Between 2017 and 2018, there were a few promotional offers floating around with 25,000 points and a first-year fee waiver; however, those seem to have expired, and we now await future offers.

-The card usually comes with a $120 annual fee, and if it weren't for the current fee waiver, you could take advantage of yet another promotion that's going on, which seems like it hasn't been publicized too widely.
+The card comes with a $120 annual fee, although you could try to take advantage of another promotion that's going on, which seems like it hasn't been publicized too widely.

-Basically, if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.
+Basically, many data points indicate that if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.

 Rewards & Benefits